-reflect a "glass ceiling" that limits women's opportunities for promotion.
+largest U.S. corporations, and women executives are paid much less than their male counterparts.
+These disparities reflect a "glass ceiling" that limits women's opportunities for promotion.

-Although men can be, and are, sexually harassed, women are more often the targets of sexual harassment, which is often considered a form of violence against women (discussed a little later in this chapter).
+Although men can be, and are, sexually harassed, women are more often the targets of sexual harassment, which is often considered a form of violence against women (discussed in Chapter 11 "Gender and Gender Inequality", Section 11.4 "Violence Against Women: Rape and Pornography").
 This gender difference exists for at least two reasons, one cultural and one structural.
 The cultural reason centers on the depiction of women and the socialization of men.
-As our discussion of the mass media and gender socialization indicated, women are still depicted in our culture as sexual objects who exist for men's pleasure.
+As our discussion of the mass media and gender socialization indicated, women are still depicted in our culture as sexual objects that exist for men's pleasure.
 At the same time, our culture socializes men to be sexually assertive.
 These two cultural beliefs combine to make men believe that they have the right to make verbal and physical advances to women in the workplace.
 When these advances fall into the guidelines listed here, they become sexual harassment.